Illyrians: Language

 The languages spoken by the Illyrian tribes are an extinct and poorly attested Indo-European language group, and it is not clear whether the languages belonged to the centum or the satem group.
-The Illyrians were subject to varying degrees of Celticization, Hellenization, Romanization and later Slavicization which possibly lead to the extinction of their languages.
-In modern research, use of concepts like "Hellenization" and "Romanization" has declined as they have been criticized as simplistic notions which can't describe the actual processes via which material development moved from the centres of the ancient Mediterranean to its periphery.
+The Illyrians were subject to varying degrees of Celticization, Hellenization, Romanization and later Slavicization which possibly led to the extinction of their languages.
+In modern research, use of concepts like "Hellenization" and "Romanization" has declined as they have been criticized as simplistic notions which cannot describe the actual processes through which material development moved from the centres of the ancient Mediterranean to its periphery.

-The vast majority of knowledge of Illyrian is based on the Messapian language if the latter is considered an Illyrian dialect.
-The non-Messapian testimonies of Illyrian are too fragmentary to allow any conclusions whether Messapian should be considered part of Illyrian proper, although it has been widely thought that Messapian was related to Illyrian.
-An extinct Indo-European language, Messapian was once spoken in Messapia in the southeastern Italian Peninsula.
-It was spoken by the three Iapygian tribes of the region, the Messapians, the Daunii and the Peucetii.
+The Messapic language is often considered either a dialect or sister language of Illyrian.
+However, the testimonies of Illyrian are too fragmentary to allow any conclusions.
+An extinct Indo-European language, Messapic was once spoken in Apulia in the southeastern Italian Peninsula by the three Iapygian tribes of the region: the Messapians, the Daunii and the Peucetii.
+Based on historical and archaeological data, it has been widely thought that Messapic reached Apulia through the Illyrian migrations across the Adriatic Sea.

-On both sides on the border region between southern Illyria and northern Epirus the contact between the Illyrian and Greek languages produced an area of bilingualism between the two, although it is unclear how the impact of the one language to the other developed because of the scarcity of available archaeological material.
+On both sides of the border region between southern Illyria and northern Epirus, the contact between the Illyrian and Greek languages produced an area of bilingualism between the two, although it is unclear how the impact of the one language to the other developed because of the scarcity of available archaeological material.
 However, this did not occur at the same level on both sides, with the Illyrians being more willing to adopt the more prestigious Greek language.
 Ongoing research may provide further knowledge about these contacts beyond present limited sources.
 Illyrians were exposed not only to Doric and Epirote Greek but also to Attic-Ionic.

 The Illyrian languages were once thought to be connected to the Venetic language in the Italian Peninsula but this view was abandoned.
 Other scholars have linked them with the adjacent Thracian language supposing an intermediate convergence area or dialect continuum, but this view is also not generally supported.
 All these languages were likely extinct by the 5th century AD although traditionally, the Albanian language is identified as the descendant of Illyrian dialects that survived in remote areas of the Balkans during the Middle Ages but evidence "is too meager and contradictory for us to know whether the term Illyrian even referred to a single language".

 The ancestor dialects of the Albanian language would have survived somewhere along the boundary of Latin and Ancient Greek linguistic influence, the Jireček Line.
 There are various modern historians and linguists who believe that the modern Albanian language might have descended from a southern Illyrian dialect whereas an alternative hypothesis holds that Albanian was descended from the Thracian language.
 Not enough is known of the ancient language to completely prove or disprove either hypothesis, see Origin of the Albanians.